When I was invited to visit the Eifel Volcano Region, I didn't know what to expect.

 A walk through a therapeutic garden

 In Bad Bertrich, I met with my guide Anita right outside the Bad Bertrich Tourismus office.
-The following hour, she’d tell me all about the first landscape therapeutic park in Europe, park Römerkessel.
+In the following hour, she'd tell me all about the first landscape therapeutic park in Europe, park Römerkessel.

-It’s a park that’s made up out of seven different thematic gardens which all allow us to take a step back and have a look at our lifestyle and our health.
-Based on the landscape therapy coming from the United States, this isn’t a garden to rush through.
+It's a park with seven different thematic gardens which allow you to take a step back and have a look at your lifestyle and your health.
+Based on the landscape therapy coming from the United States, this isn't a garden to rush through.
 Instead, you have to walk through it while being conscious of all of your senses.

-The first garden we stopped at was the baroque garden which kind of entails the idea of karma: when I’m happy and radiate happiness, happiness will come back to me.
-But it’s also the garden that shows us it’s important to allow yourself beauty, fun and a bit of fanciness.
-It’s a garden that focuses on lifting yourself up.
+The first garden we stopped at was the baroque garden which kind of entails the idea of karma: when I'm happy and radiate happiness, happiness will come back to me.
+But it's also the garden that shows us it's important to allow yourself beauty, fun, and a bit of fanciness.
+It's a garden that focuses on lifting your spirits up.